About the Project

-If you would like a more immersive experience click on the newsletter tab.
-The newsletter will guide you through a six-week experience that will move you through the materials on the website in a meaningful way.
-Each week’s newsletter includes a welcome video from a community leader, a quotation to contemplate, a community assignment to complete, and questions for reflection and discussion.
-Over the course of six-week, participants will:
+If you would like a more immersive experience, register for the Quest.
+The next Quest will begin on January 31, 2022.
+Each week, for six weeks, registered participants will receive newsletters to guide them through the website in a meaningful way.
+The newsletters include a welcome video from a community leader, a quotation to contemplate, a community assignment to complete, and questions for reflection and discussion.
+Over the course of six-weeks, participants will:

 Week 1: Listen and learn about the experiences of others

 Week 2: Define terms to guide and support community anti-racism initiatives

 Week 3: Explore racial issues in specific contexts (i.e policing, healthcare, education)

 Week 5: Act in ways that promote antiracism

 Week 6: Recognize the role of rest in promoting community healing

 Although the Quest is a 6-week experience, we hope the knowledge, skills, habits, and relationships developed on the Quest will continue to serve the participants and the community long after its completion.